 Even when I was a kid, I've always been quite shy.
 I could be very open with some people but extremely quiet with others.
 I was always told to be more assertive and to be more extroverted and it made me feel like a big part of me was in the wrong place.
 It wasn't until I hit my late twenties that I started to come to accept my personality for what it is.

 Painting Chrysalis in turn became my first step to self acceptance.
-I celebrated all the parts of myself that others told me I wasn't allowed to love and created something still just with as much impact than the bold version underneath.
+I celebrated all the parts of myself that others told me I wasn't allowed to love and created something with as much impact than the bold version underneath.
 I learned that you don't need to be loud in order to be proud and sometimes the softest colours shine the brightest.